KDE/documentation-docs-kdenlive-org/user_interface/toolbars.rst

 :2: List of available actions/commands/tools.
 You can search for them in the :guilabel:`Filter` field.
 Select the item you want to add to the toolbar and click on the right-arrow in (**4**)

 :3: List of actions/commands/tools already available in the selected toolbar.
-You can search for items in the ':guilabel:`Filter` field.
+You can search for items in the :guilabel:`Filter` field.
 Select the item you want to process and click on an arrow in (**4**).
 Arrows up and down move the selected item up or down in the list.
 Arrow left deletes it from the list.

 :4: Arrows to move items around in the list (up or down) and into or out of the lists (left or right).